- Park History, Geology, and Ecology Informational Packet (volunteers, staff, teachers, and students)

 Acquire Proof of Liability Insurance (business, school, or organization can ask their administrator or main office) or have each participant sign the Release of Liability Form ahead of time.

 Email, mail, or drop off the completed Activity Permit and Proof of Liability Insurance together (if you do not have proof of liability insurance you can complete the Release of Liability Waiver to turn in at the front desk of the Starved Rock Visitor Center the day of your visit) to DNR.StarvedRock@illinois.gov at least 2-3 weeks before the scheduled visit.

 Utica, IL 61373

-(Required - Any group of 20 or more people)
+(Required for all Groups of 20 or more People)

 Activity Permits are to be used whenever a non-traditional use of any facility is requested (for example - a family reunion in the picnic area) and/or any activity that might increase potential liability to the Department (for example - search and rescue teams practicing on rock faces).
 These requests need to be made at least 21 days in advance of the activity and forwarded to the Regional Office for processing.

 Hey, kids!
 Starved Rock now has a Jr. Ranger program!
 Jr. Ranger booklets are available to pick up at the Starved Rock Visitor Center during regular operational hours from 9-4 daily (closed on holidays from November through March).